hilmanski/contentswift/README.md

 ## Potential Issue / improvement
 - Remove code as part of word frequency: Ignore content between triple backtick
-- User rotating-proxy to bypass individual web scraping
+- User rotating-proxy to bypass individual web scraping (Find free proxy as a start)
 - Right now keywords is limited per 1 word, how to get 2-3 keywords effectively (Use thread/parallel for faster function).